sheetrocks/srk/README.md

 ## How to make and push your own function to SheetRocks

-This tutorial will walk you through how to create a custom function and upload it to SheetRocks.
+This tutorial will walk you through how to create a custom formula and upload it to SheetRocks.
-Hopefully you have at least a basic understanding of programming, but I will try to make this as accessible as possible to any skill level.
+You should have at least a basic understanding of programming.

 ## Download the repository